GDPR Position Statement

 Because our servers are physically secured to a high standard, our standard offer does not encrypt customer data “at rest” — that is to say your server will boot up without you needing to type in a password to unlock the hard disk.
 We believe that this is an appropriate trade-off for most customers because “data at rest” encryption does little to prevent data loss through hacking: the server has to be able to access the data to perform its function, so the data is already “unlocked”.
 Compared with hacking the probability of the physical theft of a server is quite low.
 We can accommodate encryption at rest, but the caveat is somebody would need to remotely login and type a password to unlock the disk every time that server reboots — which might be an appropriate trade-off of security versus availability for customers processing sensitive information.

 For most customers we automatically backup their servers as part of our standard installation (read more about this on our page about MOOSE).
 These backups are encrypted and stored at a different physical location to where your server normally runs.
 This might be a different country, but our data processing is carried out in countries which are either within the EU or provide the same level of protection for the rights of data subjects.
 We have written a page about how to retrieve files from these automated backup should you need to recover some data.
-Note that it is your responsibility to keep a copy of the encryption key for your backups.
+Note that it is your responsibility to keep a copy of the encryption key#welcome-to-your-server) for your backups.

 The other form of data loss that the legislation is concerned with is that of a breach.
 We work hard to make sure our customers’ servers and data are protected:

 - we use automation to make testing and applying patches as safe as possible and relatively easy

 - we use firewalls, we segregate management networks, and use VPNs for high-level access

 - we use two factor authentication wherever feasible

 - we perform periodic scanning of our network for new and existing vulnerabilities